Main preconceptions about Switzerland

-The Swiss are also known for their reserved, extremely organised nature and strict adherence to a set of unwritten social rules for daily life.
-Everyone is expected to follow these rules, which can make integration challenging.
+The Swiss are also known for their reserved, extremely organised nature and strict adherence to a set of unwritten social rules for daily life, which for extroverted foreigners seem cold and rejecting.
+In this article we'll go beyond some of these preconceptions and try to understand the Swiss and their culture better.

 As a newcomer, you are expected to make the first move and invite your neighbours over to introduce yourself.
 An introduction over a glass of wine and snacks is sufficient.
 The Swiss are reserved and generally limit their invitations to trusted circles.
 This is a sign of respect for your privacy and not intended to cause offence.
 They are usually delighted to be invited as a way of getting to know you better.
 Don't expect barriers to break down immediately: this will take time.
 Once you do get to know the Swiss better, there is great potential for lifelong friendship.